Azure/azure-powershell/documentation/development-docs/sdkbased-vs-autogen.md

 ### SDK-based Module

 - Design review
-- Get a released dotnet SDK
+- Get a released management SDK for Dotnet
-- Implement cmdlets based on the SDK in C#
+- Implement cmdlets in C# based on management SDK for Dotnet
 - Implement testcases
 - Generate docs, and populate them with examples
 - Create a PR in master branch for code review